 When trout fishing, in particular, we often fish very lightweight lures.
-They can be difficult to cast.
-Casting a 1/32oz lure a few extra yards can make all the difference.
-Even an extra yard small stream fishing can be the difference between hooking up or spooking fish.
+They can be difficult to cast far.
+At times casting a 1/32oz lure a few extra yards can make all the difference.
+Even an extra yard small stream fishing can be the difference between hooking or spooking fish.

 Another advantage of a powerful long cast is that they punch into a strong wind easier.
 A 1/16oz Rapala is tough enough to cast with a tailwind, they are a nightmare to cast into a gale.

 Casting further is not everything

-With every cast, many fishermen try to cast a mile.
-They line up the horizon, start running then powerfully heave their rod forward.
-Meanwhile, the trout are busy cruising the shoreline or dropoff.
+I often watch other fishermen cast far over the fish. .
+They line up the horizon, sometimes even start running then powerfully heave their rod forward.
+Meanwhile, the fish are busy cruising the shoreline or dropoff.
 Their baits and spinners spend a lot of time in unproductive water.

 For every long cast I make, I will make a dozen short ones.

 I try to match the breaking strain of the line to the middle of the range.
-So If I were fishing a 4-8lb rod I will use 6lb line on it.
-You can fish lines at either extreme but the performance sweet spot is normally towards the middle.
-It is usually possible to exceed the range somewhat, but I do not recommend it.
+So If I were fishing a 4-10lb rod I will use 6lb line on it.
+You can fish lines at either extreme but the performance sweet spot is usually towards the middle.

 Rods with lure weight ratings makes things simple.